kcokoji/next-jest/README.md

 -Add this to your tsconfig.json for remove type errors "types": ["@testing-library/jest-dom"],Then npm install dev dependency @types-jest

 - Create a test folder **test** write your tests with **.test.tsx**

+### CI/CD Pipeline setup

+- Setup your github folder and workflow file
+- Create a yml file for the work flow
+- Install vercel cli
+- Create a token in vercel to handle deployments
+-

 ## Deploy on Vercel